 When you fly somewhere alone it's always a bit of a lottery as to who gets sat next to you on the aeroplane.
 I've ran pretty good in recent times, having whole rows to myself on quiet flights.
 The next best thing to an empty seat next to you is some skinny girl and that's exactly what I got.
 It was the best I could have hoped for since it was a full flight.

 I started nudging her back even harder every time she nudged me.
-An eye for an eye, bitch!
+An eye for an eye and all that.
 That just made matters worse though.
 Her hairy boyfriend wasn't impressed.
-So I asked the male stewardess if I could be moved to another seat before this confrontation escalated into nuclear warfare.
+So I asked the steward if I could be moved to another seat before this confrontation escalated into nuclear warfare.
 "Sorry mate the flight is full.".
 Only on Ryanair are you a "mate" rather than a"sir".

 So it was a miserable 4 hour flight.
 I tried to lose myself in the awesome new Zelda game on Nintendo 3DS but even then, her nudging lost me my life in dungeon boss battle which was extremely tilting as you lose all the items that you rent when you die.
-So I got through the flight listening to loud music and fantasising about how much I'd love to drag the skinny bitch down the isle by her scraggy hair and into the toilet.
+So I got through the flight listening to loud music and fantasising about how much I'd love to drag the girl down the aisle and into the toilet.
 She'd think she was about to join the Mile High Club but no, I'd flush her skinny ass down the bog and tell her to GTFO.
 Mile Low Club, ciao bella.

 I arrived in Malta after midnight and checked into a nice hotel in St Julian's bay, which was less than half the price it would be during the summer.
 Malta is pretty much dead in the winter with a lot of businesses closed and hotels half empty.
 The weather forecast hadn't looked great but I was pleasantly surprised when I woke up to an awesome view and beautiful sunshine.